cloudaware/breeze-tools/kubernetes/daemonset/README.md

 * `host:/opt > container:/opt`
 * `host:/etc > container:/etc`

-Breeze agent runs on a host machine.
+Breeze agent is being run on the host machine.
 A cronjob runs the agent on schedule (every 15 mins).

 # Create Docker image